isomerpages/nlb-reference/_science-tech-technology/occupational-safety-and-health-resource-guide.md

 Are safety practices still important and effective in the modern workplace?
 Find the answers to this question and more from this book, which looks at safety issues in the modern working environment and how to develop practices which will stay relevant in the global workplace.

 * Viner, D. (2016).
 [Occupational risk control: Predicting and preventing the unwanted](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=202664825).
-London: Routledge, Taylor & Francis Group.
+London: Routledge, Taylor &amp; Francis Group.

 Call No.: R 363.1 VIN